 - Save the settings and log off

-- Run verify credentials for the user again.
+- Run verify credentials for the user again

 If you are using an administrator login for migration, and have verified that the credentials are correct, but are still encountering the 401 Unauthorized issue, you may need to look into the administrator account's permission.

 Follow the directions outline in the grant the administrator permission article.
 This should solve the issue.
 Note that if you are using Impersonation, you will want to follow the steps in the Impersonation Guide as well.

 In this case, you are able to log in to OWA with your MigrationWiz credentials, but MigrationWiz is generating the error.

 The issue is likely caused by Modern Authentication.
 If Basic Authentication has been disabled for the tenant, you will either need to enable it (see steps below) or you will need to follow the steps in our Modern Authentication guide in order to be able to connect.
 Please note that this will only work for mailbox migrations; for any other migration type, we are unable to connect using Modern Authentication.

 To check your permissions in EWS, execute the following remote PowerShell commands:

 $cred = Get-Credential